 What About Taurine Supplements?

 As stated above, taurine is naturally found in animal and fish protein, so if you’re a vegan or vegetarian, you may want to increase your synthetic taurine supplement intake.
-Also of note is that red algae look promising as a natural form of amino acid, so that might be an option to consider.
+Also of note is that red algae appear promising as a natural source of amino acids, so that might be an option to consider.

 On average, taking 500 to 3,000 mg of taurine per day is considered a safe amount for adults.
 There are some side effects from taking too much, though: